dog-broad/CRT/Data_Structures.md

 - A union can have multiple members, but only one member can contain a value at any given time.
 - If the value of one member is changed, then the values of all other members will be changed.
+- All members of a union share the same memory location.

 ### Union Declaration